 "Oh, just a small place; you've probably never heard of it."

 But Steve not only knew the place but had been given a bed in the local jail - a place to sleep during his years as a hobo with Tom.
-The Texan's were truly amazed.
+The Texan visitors were truly amazed.

 Steve was getting such a kick out of his job; people were saying the nicest things about him in the museum guest book, like 'best guide you could ever wish for' .
-So it was that he decided to retire from the music gig, this time without the emptiness and the bitterness; this time on his own volition, under his own terms.
-He simply lost the verve and energy required and realized that it was an uphill battle just to keep the ground he had already conquered.
+So it was that he decided to retire from the music gig, this time without the emptiness and the bitterness; this time on his own volition, on his own terms.
+He simply lost the verve and vigour required and realized that it was an uphill battle just to keep the ground beneath his feet.
 Gerry Taylor was devastated!

 "I can't understand him.
 He's so good.
 One of the best.
 All that talent, going to waste."

-For all his good intentions, Taylor is having a difficult time letting go.
+For all his good intentions, Taylor was having a difficult time letting go.
 But for Steve it was the obvious way to go.
 He just wanted to keep the Stevedore thing in good steed.
 The idea of running it into the ground, playing silly gigs after having accomplished so much over so many years was difficult for him to face.
-Yes, he was extremely good and he knew it, and that's all that really matters to Gini and him.
+He was extremely good at his craft and he knew it, and that's all that really matters to Gini and Steve in the end.

 It seemed so simple!
 Just call it quits and silently leave the scene and go do whatever it is you want to do.
 Don't become a slave to it.
 But others had a card still up their sleeves.

-Gerry Taylor decided to speak with some friends in the New Brunswick music scene about an idea he had: a special tribute night for Stevedore Steve.
-This would be no small potatoes in Child's Restaurant; Gerry was talking the Imperial Theatre.
+Taylor decided to speak with some friends about an idea he had: a special tribute night for Stevedore Steve.
+This would be no small potatoes in Child's Restaurant; Gerry was talking the Imperial Theatre in Saint John.
 This would be a gala event, with The Honourable Elsie Wayne, MP for Saint John, and the New Brunswick cabinet minster for Culture and other dignitaries like the Mayor; it would feature musicians; fiddling Ned Landry, fighting his way back from a stroke suffered earlier in the year, would play his fiddle and harmonica like he did with Don Messer back in the 30s.
+And many other special guests.

-On the 1st of November, 1998, the Imperial Theatre was filled.
-Steve and Gini were seated in a private box with Elsie Wayne and her husband and the New Brunswick cabinet minister and his wife.
-The performances were spectacular with glowing tributes singing the praises of Saint John's native son, Stevedore Steve Foote.
+On the 1st of November, 1998, the Imperial Theatre was filled to capacity.
+Steve and Gini were seated in a private box with the Honourable Elsie Wayne and her husband, the New Brunswick cabinet minister and his wife.
+The performances were spectacular with glowing tributes singing the praises of one of Saint John's native sons, Stevedore Steve Foote.
 Towards the end of the evening Steve and Gini were brought on-stage where she was presented with a bouquet of roses.
 Steve was handed a guitar and asked to play a song or two - two standing ovations later he was allowed to leave the stage.

-I interviewed Steve on November 5, a live on-air telephone call to ask him about the tribute and he could barely contain himself.
-When he told us that they gave him two standing ovations, he was still basking in the glow.
-"And they gave Gini a bouquet or roses."
+I interviewed Steve for my radio program The Great North Wind on November 5, a live on-air telephone call, to ask him about the tribute and he could barely contain himself.
+When he said that they gave him two standing ovations, he was still basking in the glow of such loving devotion.
+"And they gave Gini a bouquet or roses too."

 Notes